12kimih/HiCUPID/README.md

 # 💖 HiCUPID

 We introduce 💖 **HiCUPID**, a new benchmark designed to train and evaluate Large Language Models (LLMs) for **personalized AI assistant** applications. 💖 **HiCUPID** addresses the lack of open-source conversational datasets for personalization by providing a tailored dataset and an automated evaluation model based on [Llama-3.2-3B-Instruct](https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct), which closely aligns with human preferences.
 Both the **[dataset](https://huggingface.co/datasets/12kimih/HiCUPID)** and **[evaluation model](https://huggingface.co/12kimih/Llama-3.2-3B-HiCUPID)** are available through a [HuggingFace](https://huggingface.co/12kimih) repository, with the code to reproduce the results published on [GitHub](https://github.com/12kimih/HiCUPID).
-For more details, please refer to our paper *"Exploring the Potential of LLMs as Personalized Assistants: Dataset, Evaluation, and Analysis."*
+For more details, please refer to our paper *"Exploring the Potential of LLMs as Personalized Assistants: Dataset, Evaluation, and Analysis,"* which has been **accepted to ACL 2025 (Main)**.
+You can find the paper on [arXiv](https://arxiv.org/abs/2506.01262).

 ---